 Professor Ulrik Wisløff, PhD, is the head of Cardiac Exercise Research Group and K.G.
 Jebsen Centre for Exercise in Medicine.
 He is an internationally recognized researcher, professor and entrepreneur in the field of exercise physiology, whose primary appointment is at the Norwegian University of Science and Technology.
-As of February 2016, he has a total of 205 publications, 11323 citations, an h-index of 54 with a total career grant funding amounting to ca. 250 000 000 NOK (ca. 29 000 000 USD).
+As of November 2017, he has a total of 332 publications, 18085 citations, an h-index of 64 with a total career grant funding amounting to ca. 250 000 000 NOK (ca. 29 000 000 USD)

 Dr. Wisløff's work provided the first causative evidence that low exercise capacity per se was sufficient to dramatically increase cardiovascular disease risk.
 Subsequently, his interest in high intensity training lead him to discover that high-intensity exercise was not only safe, but lead to superior improvements both in aerobic capacity and cardiac function in heart failure patients.
 This line of research formed the basis for Dr. Wisløff’s very own research group which, by employing the high-intensity training approach, demonstrated optimal results to various lifestyle-related disorders.
 Considering the tight link between cardiovascular physiology and longevity, Dr. Wisløff used the epidemiological HUNT-studies and showed that simple temporal changes in resting heart rate could predict cardiovascular death.
 This lead to an establishment of a world fitness level algorithm, which estimates the cardiorespiratory fitness and thereby predicts death in the general population.
 More than 3 million people have used this algorithm, with the number of users rising daily.